MikeRubio/BotForge/README.md

 **Widget not appearing:**

-- Verify your `chatbotId` is correct
+- Verify your `chatbotId` is correct (check your BotForge dashboard)
 - Check browser console for errors
 - Ensure the widget container has proper z-index

-**API connection failed:**
+**Chatbot not responding correctly:**

-- Check your network connection
+- Check your chatbot flow in the BotForge dashboard
-- The widget will work in offline mode with fallback responses
+- Ensure your chatbot is published
+- Verify the conversation flow logic

 **Styling conflicts:**